Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

   - suppress: DeleteResponseCodes
     from: networkManagerSecurityUserConfiguration.json
     reason: support response code 200 for delete operations
-  - code: BodyTopLevelProperties
+  - suppress: BodyTopLevelProperties
     from: networkManagerSecurityUserConfiguration.json
     reason: This is a false alarm for a list response.
 Arm documentation states 'Collection Get calls must only have "value" and "nextLink" as top level properties in its model.'
-  - code: BodyTopLevelProperties
+  - suppress: BodyTopLevelProperties
     from: networkManagerRoutingConfiguration.json
     reason: This is a false alarm for a list response.
 Arm documentation states 'Collection Get calls must only have "value" and "nextLink" as top level properties in its model.'
-  - code: SystemDataDefinitionsCommonTypes
+  - suppress: SystemDataDefinitionsCommonTypes
     from: networkManagerSecurityUserConfiguration.json
     reason: All microsoft.network specs reference a seperate systemData defined in networking file.
 If we use the common type, it causes duplicate schema error in dotnet sdk generation.
-  - code: SystemDataDefinitionsCommonTypes
+  - suppress: SystemDataDefinitionsCommonTypes
     from: networkManagerRoutingConfiguration.json
     reason: All microsoft.network specs reference a seperate systemData defined in networking file.
 If we use the common type, it causes duplicate schema error in dotnet sdk generation.
   - suppress: RequiredPropertiesMissingInResourceModel